3 Day 2 Night Cooktown Tour | Daintree Rainforest & Cooktown | CCWD

 Nothing compares to that primordial fear of coming beady eye to beady eye close with a wild crocodile.
 You might be lucky enough to see it hope its mouth and display its row of glistening white teeth – a dentist’s dream.

-Your accommodation has a restaurant so meals can be served there.
-The cost of evening meals are not included in the tour price.
+The cost of evening meals are not included in the Cooktown four wheel drive tour price.

-Day 2: Cape Tribulation – Bloomfield Track, Black Mountains, Cooktown
+Day 2: Cape Tribulation – Bloomfield Track, Cooktown

 Day 2 is the amazing navigation of The Last Frontier of North Queensland, the 4WD, Bloomfield Track.